pchihieuu/url-shortner/README.md

 > **Note:** This will run Redis on the default port 6379.

-4. Configure Environment Variables: In the project directory, you may need to set environment variables for configurations.
+4. **Configure Environment Variables**: In the project directory, you may need to set environment variables for configurations.
 For example, create a .env file and define any necessary values, such as Redis host and port:

 ```bash
 DB_ADDR="YOUR_DB_ADDR"